Avi-M/MicroServices_using_GO-.../README.md

 # MicroServices_using_GO-...
-This is the repository for microservice applications using Golang.
+This is the repository for simple http-basic applications using Golang.